 In fact, Debtmerica was fined 175K and its actual corporate being, Freedom Debt Relief (FDR), was fined $3.6 million.

 That’s the story behind just one of the companies co-owned by the owners of Optima Tax Relief.
-But remember, even Optima is only the tip of the iceberg; it is part of Optima Financial Group, LLC, which as the name suggests is an umbrella corporation encompassing more companies which have just one kind of customer: desperate people in debt!
+But remember, even Optima is only the tip of the iceberg; it is part of Optima Financial Group, LLC, which as the name suggests is an umbrella corporation encompassing more companies that have just one kind of customer: desperate people in debt!

 Dubious tax relief companies seem to be modeled after dubious debt relief companies